andrewfrank/markdown-40000/README.md

 ## FAQs

+### Do you feature documents from Warhammer 40,000 editions prior to 10th edition?

+No, not at this time.

-### Why aren't all Games Workshop PDFs featured?
+### Why aren't all Warhammer 40,000 10th edition PDFs featured?

-Not all of the Games Workshop documents are amenable to a purely text-based format.
-For example, the point values found in the Munitorum Field Manual are better stored in data specific formats such as JSONs or CSVs.
+Not all of the documents are amenable to a purely text-based format.
+For example, the point values found in the Munitorum Field Manual are better stored in data specific formats, such as JSON or CSV.

-### Where can I obtain Games Workshop point values, army specific rules, or unit specific rules that have been publicly released?
+### Where can I obtain Warhammer 40,000 10th edition point values, army specific rules, or unit specific rules that have been publicly released?

 For point values found in the Munitorm Field Manual and rules found in the army indicies and their associated errata, see the [BSData Warhammer 40,000 10th edition GitHub repository](https://github.com/BSData/wh40k-10e) or the [Game Datacards datasource repository](https://github.com/game-datacards/datasources).